dovedb/DoveDB_MVP/README.md

 3) issue an aggregation or top-𝑘 query on the ingested cameras and obtain the response within milliseconds.
 A preliminary video introduction of DoveDB is available at

+## Contribute
+We greatly value your contributions and are committed to making your involvement with DoveDB as straightforward and transparent as possible.

+## License

+**MIT License**: DoveDB is distributed under the MIT License, which is widely recognized for its permissive nature, allowing for various use cases, including commercial and open-source projects.
+It promotes flexibility, collaboration, and knowledge sharing.
+You can find more details in the LICENSE file in the DoveDB repository.